Battle of Halbe: The first breakout attempt

 On the following day, the battle continued around Baruth, and tank-hunting teams blew up some of the dug-in Soviet tanks.
 Some supply canisters were delivered by air, but the strength of the battle group was insufficient to hold off a Soviet counter-attack.
-Heavy air attacks, a strike by the 4th Bomber Air Corps around noon with 55 aircraft, and repeated strikes by the 1st and 2nd Air Assault Corps with 8–10 aircraft each, a total of ca. 500 missions, caused heavy casualties and chaos.
+Heavy air attacks, a strike by the 4th Bomber Air Corps around noon with 55 aircraft, and repeated strikes by the 1st and 2nd Air Assault Corps with 8–10 aircraft each, a total of about 500 missions, caused heavy casualties and chaos.
 The forces of the two battle groups were destroyed, with Soviet reports claiming 5,000 prisoners taken, 40 tanks and self-propelled guns destroyed, and almost 200 guns and mortars captured.
 These forces and weapons were sorely missed during later break-out attempts.
 Pipkorn, the commander of the other battle group, was killed during the battle, and Luck taken prisoner on April 27.
 Few of the survivors of the battle reached the Elbe.